Ebatsin/locomotor/README.md

 # Locomotor

 Locomotor is a real and fictional vehicles comparator.
-It is based on predefined criteria that the user can select.
-It outputs a list of the vehicles that fit the most the user's query.
+It is based on predefined criterias that the user can select.
+It outputs a list of the vehicles that fit "the most" the user's query.
 The comparator works in a client/server design, allowing multiple users to use the same dataset at the same time.

-The project also offers 2 clients.
-The first one is an administation interface which allow the user to modify the dataset, the other is an easy to use interface enabling the user to search for a vehicle.
+The project offers 2 clients:

+- the first one is an administation interface which allow the user to modify the dataset.
+- the other is an easy to use interface enabling the user to search for a vehicle and retrieve his booking.

 ## Getting Started